Regression-Based Elastic Metric Learning on Shape Spaces of Elastic Curves: Abstract

 \section{Abstract}

-We propose a new metric learning paradigm, Regression-based Elastic Metric Learning (REML), which optimizes the elastic metric for manifold regression on the manifold of discrete curves.
-Our method recognizes that the "ideal" metric is trajectory-dependent and thus creates an opportunity for improved regression fit on trajectories of curves.
-When tested on cell shape trajectories, REML's learned metric generates a better regression fit than the conventionally used square-root-velocity SRV metric.
+We propose a metric learning paradigm, Regression-based Elastic Metric Learning (REML), which optimizes the elastic metric for geodesic regression on the manifold of discrete curves.
+Geodesic regression is most accurate when the chosen metric models the data trajectory close to a geodesic on the discrete curve manifold.
+When tested on cell shape trajectories, regression with REML's learned metric has better predictive power than with the conventionally used square-root-velocity (SRV) metric.
+The code is publicly available \href{https://github.com/bioshape-lab/dyn}{here}.